-Holiday season is among us.
+Holiday season has many of us ready and raring to go.
 People are putting their out of office hats on and jet setting around the globe, or staying closer to home for a well needed break.
-Before we can escape on our holidays and long weekends, we have the trusty task of packing the necessities into a box with wheels.
+Before we can escape on our holidays and long weekends, we have the trusty task of packing our essentials into a box with wheels.
 I personally love packing for a holiday – I find it so exciting!
 The unpacking, not so much.
 It’s like setting off a big flare that writes “BACK TO REALITY” in the sky.
-Packing can be stressful for many, especially if you’re prone to forgetting things.
+Packing for a trip away can be stressful for many, especially if you’re prone to forgetting things.

 That’s where this post steps in.
-I wanted to share the things I know I’ve personally forgotten and been surprised that I actually needed them!
-They of course won’t apply to all and some of the objects are the less obvious things that you wouldn’t put at the top of your list (but that’s probably why they are forgotten).
+I wanted to share the items I know I’ve personally forgotten and been surprised that I actually needed them!
+They, of course, won’t apply to all and some of the objects are the less obvious things that you wouldn’t put at the top of your list (but that’s probably why they are forgotten).
 I remember our family holiday to Wales a few years ago where we had to turn round as soon as we left for my sister’s coat – you wouldn’t get far in Wales without one of those!

-So there are just 10 things you may or may not forget on the regular.
+So there are just 10 items you may or may not forget on the regular.
 I have 100% forgotten all of the above at least once.
 It’s not a case of life or death if you forget them, because more often than not, you can either go without or pick them up from a local shop.
-It’s just way more convenient to add them to your mental/physical list and tick it off when you know it’s secured in your bag.
-I’m off to Spain in a few days, so I’m going to be double checking this list!
+It’s just about being comfortable whilst you’re away from home.
+I do pride myself on having everything we could possibly need!

 Is there something you always forget when you travel?
 How do you make sure you remember it?